 To report an article that has been incorrectly associated with a candidate please email us at email@example.com.

 How were the political parties selected for display on your homepage?

 Parties were selected using the list of parties registered with Elections Manitoba.
-There are five registered parties, listed here in alphabetical order:
+There are seven registered parties, listed here in alphabetical order: